polyipseity/information/special/academia/HKUST/COMP 2711H/index.md

 - graph theory
   - graph theory / vertex cover ::: A __vertex cover__ |_A_| is a set of vertices such that every edge has at least one endpoint in the cover.
 - theorem: minimum vertex cover, maximum matching ::: In every graph, the minimum vertex cover has a size of at least that of _maximum_ matching. <p> To prove this, consider a maximum matching.
 For every edge in the maximum matching, one point must be in the vertex cover.
-- theorem: minimum vertex cover, maximum matching, bipartite graph ::: In every bipartite graph, the minimum vertex cover has a size equals that of maximum matching. <p> To prove this, we can prove the minimum vertex cover has a size smaller or equal to that of maximum matching.
+- theorem: minimum vertex cover, maximum matching, bipartite graph ::: In every bipartite graph, the minimum vertex cover has a size equals that of maximum matching. <p> To prove this, we can prove the minimum vertex cover has a size smaller than or equal to that of maximum matching.
 Consider a maximum matching in a bipartite graph.
 Then consider a minimum vertex cover and split the two bipartition sets into two separate bipartitions depending on if the element is in the minimum vertex cover.
 Show that the minimum vertex cover implies the existence of a maximum matching on both bipartitions, which can be merged back to get a maximum matching on the original bipartition. <p> Combining with the previous theorem gives us the equality result.
 - [questions/2024-10-14/lecture](questions/2024-10-14%20lecture.md)

 ## week 7 tutorial